Kezzryn/Advent-of-Code/Synacor Challenge/README.md

 }
 ```

-I still didn't know what I didn't know, so I focused on the suggestion of starting with getting op-codes 0, 19 and 21 working.
+I still didn't know what I didn't know, so I focused on the suggestion of getting op-codes 0, 19 and 21 working.

 Op-code 0 is the "halt" command.
-I'll need a run loop that would break when encountering op-code 0.
+I'd need a run loop that would break when encountering op-code 0.

 Op-code 19 outputs a character.
 ```csharp
 a = mainMemory[cursor];
 Console.Write((char)a);
 ```
-Done! ... as soon as I figure out where to put it.
+Done! ... as soon as I figured out the run loop.

-21 is the "no operation" command.
-Op-code 21 was an oddly important code to implement.
+Op-code 21 is the "no operation" command.
+It was an oddly important code to implement.
 Support for it required the basic framework of read instruction -> process instruction -> repeat.

 With that in mind, the immediate goal was to finish off the framework.
 First up was the main loop to read the instructions from memory.
 The next task was to build a function that does the real work.